poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 # Introduction

 The year is 2021 and we have a plethora of tools at our disposal to make life more convenient and connected.
 I was born at an interesting time - old enough to remember dial up internet and floppy disks in the fourth grade, young enough to be a digital native.
-Smart phones started to become ubiquitous as I became a "real person", beginning to be conscious of the world around me in a real way.
+Smart phones started to become ubiquitous as I became a "real person", beginning to be conscious of the world around me in a major way.
 The consequence digital nativism is not understanding what an adult world was like before the convenience of technology.

 The question I ask myself frequently is this: what would my brain be like without all this technology?
 What would my attention span be like?
 Would I have less anxiety?
 What would my days look like without my 90-100 average pickups a day?